-RULA (Rapid Upper Limb Assessment) is an observation method developed to assess the risk of musculoskeletal disorders related to working postures.
-It is based on a systematic analysis of the posture of the trunk, neck, arms, and wrists, taking into account muscular effort and repetitive movements.
-Each segment of the body is assessed according to angular grids, and the scores are combined to produce an overall score reflecting the level of postural risk.
+The RULA (Rapid Upper Limb Assessment) is an observation method developed to assess the risks of musculoskeletal disorders related to work postures.
+It is based on a systematic analysis of the posture of the trunk, neck, arms, and wrists, taking into account muscle exertion and the repetitiveness of movements.
+Each body segment is evaluated according to angular grids, and the scores are combined to produce an overall score reflecting the level of postural risk.

-The final interpretation, based on Table C of the RULA protocol (see attached PDF), allows the risk to be rated on a scale of 1 to 7.
+The final interpretation, derived from table C of the RULA protocol (see attached PDF), allows the risk to be placed on a scale from 1 to 7.
 The lowest scores correspond to acceptable postures under normal conditions of duration and frequency, while the highest scores indicate situations requiring rapid intervention.

 McAtamney, L., & Corlett, E. N. (1993).
 RULA: a survey method for the investigation of work-related upper limb disorders.
 Applied ergonomics, 24(2), 91-99.